About

 Us

-This idea began in 1992 with help from the state of Wisconsin and Polk County Aging Department.
+This idea was formed with help from the state of Wisconsin and Polk County Aging Department.
 A taskforce was established with the purpose to find a way to fill the "gaps" in service needs within our community.
 In 1995, The Robert Wood Johnson Foundation awarded the taskforce a $25,000 grant and Interfaith Caregivers was born.

 Today Interfaith Helps with a variety of services from a ride to an appointment to a phone call to check in on a neighbor.
 We are fueled by a volunteer group made up of neighbors from our community.
 They are members of churches, local organizations, and schools, or individuals who just want to be a neighbor helping another neighbor.